JayBrown/IPRedirect/README.md

 Install the userscript with e.g. [**Tampermonkey**](http://tampermonkey.net).

-The script will test, if your IPFS node is running.
-If not, it will not redirect, and instead open the URL as is.

 The script presupposes that your localhost IPFS port has been set to 8080.
 If not, you need to manually edit the port number in line 15 of the script.

+***Currently testing:*** the script should eventually determine, if your IPFS node is running.
+If not, it should not redirect, and instead open the URL as is.